kjleopold/smart-store-kjleopold/README.md

 ![Screenshot](screenshots/olap_dashboards.jpg)
 ### 6. Suggested Business Actions
 Based on the analysis, the East region should be prioritized for continued investment, as it drives over 50% of total sales, while the North region may benefit from targeted marketing or promotional efforts to improve performance.
 The mid-year dip in East region sales suggests a need for proactive seasonal planning, and the similar trends in the South and West regions present an opportunity to coordinate inventory and campaign timing.
 High-performing products like laptops should be further promoted or bundled to increase value, while underperforming items like cables may require repositioning or removal.
 Electronics consistently lead across regions, while clothing performs best in the North and sports products underperform overall—indicating that regional product strategies should be refined to match demand patterns.
+### 7. Challenges
-### 7. Challenges: I had put in a lot of work to learn Power BI after the last module, so I didn't really run into any challenges or issues with this module.
+I had put in a lot of work to learn Power BI after the last module, so I didn't really run into any challenges or issues with this module.